Owana Salazar

 Owana Kaʻōhelelani Mahealani-Rose Salazar (born October 30, 1953) is an American musician and activist.
 She is thought to be the only female steel guitar player in Hawaiʻi trained by Jerry Byrd.

-A descendant of Robert William Wilcox and Theresa Laʻanui, Salazar has been involved in Hawaiian sovereignty issues for many years.
+A descendant of Theresa Laʻanui, Salazar is also a member of the House of Laʻanui, a collateral branch of the House of Kamehameha, and has been involved in Hawaiian sovereignty issues for many years, claiming the right to the defunct Hawaiian throne.

 Birth, family and early life

 Owana Kaʻohelelani Mahealani-Rose Salazar was born in October 1953.
 Her parents were Helena Kalokuokamaile Wilcox and Henry Mario Salazar.
+She is a member of the House of Laʻanui, a collateral branch of the House of Kamehameha.

 Salazar was the only girl in a family of five.
 "Our family discussions were vast... about many of our ancestors, about their roles in Hawaiiʻs history, about the crown lands, about Robert Wilcox, about Princess Theresa going to Washington, about Princess Elizabeth going to Washington to petition Congress to survey the crown lands."

 Salazar was raised on the island of Oahu and graduated from Kamehameha Schools, where she sang with the Concert Glee Club, and the University of Hawaii, where she learned Kihoʻalu (slack key guitar).
 Salazar studied hula with the Kumu Hula, Hoʻakalei Kamauʻu, Hoʻoulu Richards and Winona Beamer.
 In addition to studying traditional western music theory, studied voice with Elizabeth Cole, and studied piano, string methods, guitar, Javanese dance and gamelan as well as continuing to study hula.